While there is no single best time to visit Croatia, there are some times that are better to go than others. It really depends on your travel goals.

 When to Go to Croatia for Partying

-If you plan on visiting Croatia for parties, then summer is your best time to visit.
+The best time to go to Croatia for parties is summer.
 Specifically, the last three weeks in July light up with travelers looking to get their nightlife on.
 If this sounds like something you’d be interested in, then look up the party scenes in Pag, Hvar, Brac, Dubrovnik, and Split.

 When to Visit Northern Croatia